Sligo Mac Diarmada railway station: History

-The station opened on 3 December 1862, when the Midland Great Western Railway extended their branch to Sligo, adding rail links to the town from Dublin.
+The station was designed by architect John Skipton Mulvany and opened on 3 December 1862, when the Midland Great Western Railway extended their branch to Sligo, adding rail links to the town from Dublin.
 The Sligo, Leitrim and Northern Counties Railway linked to Enniskillen to the north in 1881 and the Waterford and Limerick Railway (later the Great Southern and Western Railway) followed with a link to Limerick and the south in 1895.
 The line to Enniskillen closed in 1957 and passenger services to Limerick closed in 1963.

 The station building was burned down and destroyed on 11 January 1923 during the Irish Civil War.
 Seven engines were sent down the line to the quay and one crashed through a concrete wall into the harbour.

 The station formerly had two intermediate carriage sidings rather than one.
 The southern platform was previously shorter and included a small bay platform.
 There was a depot previously to the south of the line to the east of the station, the building is now demolished.
 The turntable was used for turning steam locomotives and later proved useful for turning 121 Class single cabbed diesel locomotives.

+In September 2026, it was reported that Iarnród Éireann was willing to refurbish the station roof, which has fallen into disrepair, and reinstate the second platform, but that any works would be contingent on government funding that had not yet been secured.